lsst-ts/ts_tma_tma-documentation_pxi-controller_documentation/02 CommandsAndEventsManagement/03 Events.md

   bit 5 -> safetySwitch max

-  bit 6 -> adjustableSoftware min (special software limit for Azimuth and Elevation)
+  bit 6 -> adjustableSoftware min (special software limit for Azimuth and Elevation, the position of this limit is reported in the detailedSettingsApplied event)

-  bit 7 -> adjustableSoftware max (special software limit for Azimuth and Elevation)
+  bit 7 -> adjustableSoftware max (special software limit for Azimuth and Elevation, the position of this limit is reported in the detailedSettingsApplied event)

   bit 8 -> operationalSwitch min (special limit switch for Elevation)